mozilla/ouija/README.md

 * Python
 * MySql-python
 * Flask
+* If you use virtualenv or not you can install python dependencies with pip install -r requirements.txt

 ## Database configuration:
 Ouija assumes MySQL has been installed with a root user using the password 'root'.
 Create the MySQL database using the sql/schema.sql script.